I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 The portfolio Kanban steps detailed above represent an example of the process.
 After the initial steps are taken and new learning occurs, the design of the Kanban should evolve to reflect improvements in the process.
 This may include adjusting WIP limits, splitting or combining steps, or adding classes of service to optimize the flow and priority of epics.
 These discussions are outside the scope of this article and may be found in the guidance article, ‘Improving Flow with Kanban.’
 It’s also important to note that the Kanban system works in tandem with additional SAFe mechanisms, such as capacity allocation, which is used to balance the development of ‘business epics’ versus ‘enabler epics.’

 Driving the Portfolio Work Flow with the PI Cadence

-These workshops may or may not occur on a cadence, though cadence is preferred.
-However, the timing of implementation is driven by the cadence of the affected value streams and ARTs, so they must occur frequently enough to be able to provide input to each value stream/ART ahead of their target PI planning processes.
+These workshops may or may not occur on a cadence, but cadence is preferred.
+However, the timing of implementation is driven by the cadence of the particular Solution Trains and ARTs.
+So they must take place frequently enough to be able to provide input ahead of their target PI planning processes.

 Learn More SAFe guidance article Improving Flow with Kanban.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Anderson, David.
 Kanban: Successful Evolutionary Change for Your Technology Business.
 Blue Hole Press, 2010.